oracle/ojdbc-extensions/ojdbc-provider-oci/README.md

 </tbody>
 </table>

-<i>*Note: this parameter is introduced to align with the entries in config file.
-For region that is used for calling Object Storage, Database Tools Connection and Secret services, will be extracted from the Object Storage URL, Database Tools Connection OCID or Secret OCID</i>
+<i>*Note: this parameter is introduced to align with entries of the config file.
+The region that is used for calling Object Storage, Database Tools Connection, and Secret services will be extracted from the Object Storage URL, Database Tools Connection OCID or Secret OCID</i>

 ## Database Connection String Provider
 The Database Connection String Provider provides Oracle JDBC with the connection string of an